 - Complete responsibility to success and failure: At the end of the day, the very definition of entrepreneurship is venturing into untested territories.
 This entails a huge margin of failure that the entrepreneur takes full responsibility for, as well as huge profit potential.

 A society’s progress is measured by how well they cope with economic peaks and troughs.
 This can be done by opening up new markets and businesses through innovative ideas.
 An entrepreneurial ecosystem is the social and economic environment that surrounds local entrepreneurs and allows them to flourish.
 There are many external factors that directly affect any business and its profitability.
 New businesses are especially vulnerable to these factors.
 These factors are controlled mainly by surrounding businesses and monitored by governments.
 A productive society should encourage people to become entrepreneurs by minimizing the costs and risks involved.
 It should also, be supportive and inspiring to new ideas and accommodating to out of the box solutions.

 Business incubators are mainly focused on small startups.
-Being private companies however means they are selective with who they provide their services for.
-Also by agreeing to be part of an incubator you often agree for the business incubator to take stake in your startup, like a certain percentage or share.
-Some of the services provided include: training, motivation, work space, proprietary protection, and sometimes even living accommodation.
+Being private companies, however, means they are selective with who they provide their services for.
+Also by agreeing to be part of an incubator you often agree for the business incubator to take a stake in your startup, like a certain percentage or share.
+Some of the services provided include training, motivation, workspace, proprietary protection, and sometimes even living accommodation.

-This is an individual that offers capital for a business, in exchange for a returnable debt with interest, or ownership equity.
+This is an individual that offers capital for a business, in exchange for a returnable debt with interest or ownership equity.
 They are people that invest in potentially profitable businesses that are in need of immediate cash flow.
-Nowadays, a great deal of angel investors provide their services online through crowd-sourcing websites.
+Nowadays, a lot of angel investors provide their services online through crowd-sourcing websites.